Fundraising emails are a familiar feature of everyday life for most nonprofits. You have probably written or reviewed quite a number of them yourself.

 Many nonprofits struggle with sustainability, especially in the first few years when they’re just getting their feet under them.
 It also becomes an issue when an established nonprofit tries to grow, as well as in scenarios like an economic downturn or fierce competition from other organizations.
 In all of these cases, it’s crucial that the funding be there to meet operating costs.

-At CharityNet USA, our fundraising services can help you improve your fundraising email strategy, and our graphic design services can help you make those emails look great enough to click on.
+At CharityNet USA, our fundraising services can help you improve your fundraising email strategy, and our graphic design services can help you make those emails look great and click-worthy.
 We also offer many other services and solutions to help you launch, grow, and maintain your nonprofit organization.

 Contact us today for more help with fundraising email examples.
 We’ve served over 30,000 people already, and we’d love to discuss how we can help your nonprofit meet its goals!